 Drake University will not evaluate a prospective student's transcript to determine if the student meets the required prerequisites.
 Students who have questions about specific courses they have taken (or intend to take) may contact the College of Pharmacy and Health Sciences via email at email@example.com and provide the following information about the course:

-Students must complete all required math and science prerequisites by the end of the spring semester prior to enrolling in Drake's PharmD program.
-All English and public speaking prerequisites must be completed by the end of the summer term prior to enrolling.
+Students must complete (or be in the process of completing) the prerequisite coursework outlined on the CPHS Admissions website.
+All required courses must be completed by the end of the summer term prior to entering the PharmD program.
 Students may enroll at Drake to complete any unfinished prerequisites, however there is no special consideration given to students who complete their prerequisites at Drake.
 Prerequisite courses may be completed at any regionally accredited institution.
 Students should consider enrolling at Drake because they feel it’s the right college for them and wish to earn a Drake degree, whether it is a pharmacy degree or not.
 Students should not enroll at Drake only to try to increase their chances of entering the pharmacy program.

 Drake will accept a course if credit is earned through Advanced Placement, International Baccalaureate, or GCE Advanced Level examinations.
 Admitted students should have official score reports sent directly to the Drake University Office of the Registrar.
 Students will be notified upon receipt of official records from the examining body and if it meets minimum score standards.